wim-vdw/k3s-ha-setup/README.md

 This project involves deploying a Kubernetes cluster using `K3s` on a set of 5 virtual machines (VMs).
 The VMs are running on Proxmox hosted on an old x86 PC with 16Gb of memory.
 The setup is designed to provide a lightweight, efficient and scalable Kubernetes environment for testing and development.
-The cluster consists of 3 control-plane nodes and 2 worker nodes, providing a solid foundation for deploying and managing containerized applications.
+The cluster consists of 3 control plane nodes and 2 worker nodes, providing a solid foundation for deploying and managing containerized applications.
 The use of `K3s` ensures minimal resource overhead, making it ideal for environments with limited hardware resources.